 Appendix B – Relationship to Information Content

-The Coordination of Care Service Functional Model depends on domain analysis models developed by the HL7 Patient Care Work Group.
+The Coordination of Care Service Functional Model adopts and references classes from the latest Care Plan Domain Analysis Model developed by the HL7 Patient Care Work Group.
 This specification does not define new semantic or domain content models.